dagraham/etm-dgraham/README.md

 By the way, the suggested terminal size for etm is 60 (columns) by 32 or more (rows).
 The default color scheme is best with a dark terminal background.
 A scheme better suited to light backgrounds can be set in `cfg.yaml`.

 Before you start etm, think about where you would like to keep your personal data and configuration files.
-The default is to use `~/etm-pypi` or whatever directory you created for your virtual environment as your etm *home* directory.
+The default is to use whatever directory you created for your virtual environment as your etm *home* directory.
 If this is not what you want, you can just give the path for whatever directory you would like to use when you start etm, e.g.,

         (env) $ etm ~/Documents/etm